JBNU-MACS/JBNU-MACS.github.io/content/ko/publication/0011-Speckle Reduction Via Deep Content-aware Image Prior For Precise Breast Tumor Segmentation In An Ultrasound Image/index.md

 ---
-title: '<span style="font-size:95%">Speckle Reduction Via Deep Content-aware Image Prior for Precise Breast Tumor Segmentation in an Ultrasound Image</span>'
+title: 'Speckle Reduction Via Deep Content-aware Image Prior for Precise Breast Tumor Segmentation in an Ultrasound Image'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here